geraldovera/BigData-Project2y3/README.md

 # BigData-Project2y3

+Instructions for the execution of Projects 2 and 3.

 First Run the fetchdaata module to collect tweets to be used.
 Second process the tweets with the text processing modules.
 Third run spark commands for project 2.